 Why Mount Bachelor, Bend Oregon, should be on Your Itinerary

-Mount Bachelor is a volcanic mountain situated in the Deschutes National Forest that was formed from what was once a stratovolcano that erupted between 8,000 and 10,000 years ago.
-An eruption from nearby Mount Mazama around 7,000 years ago covered the mountain in ash, which remains on the mountain to this day.
+Mount Bachelor is a volcanic mountain in the Deschutes National Forest, formed from a stratovolcano that erupted 8,000-10,000 years ago.
+An eruption from nearby Mount Mazama around 7,000 years ago covered the mountain in ash, which remains to this day.

-The mountain was given the name Mount Bachelor because of the way in which it stands apart from the iconic Three Sisters mountains, which are all grouped closely together.
-It has previously donned the names of Brother Jonathan, Mount Brother, and Bachelor Butte prior to its current name.
+The mountain has the name Mount Bachelor because of the way it stands apart from the Three Sisters mountains.
+These iconic mountains are all grouped closely together, making this one the Bachelor!
+It previously donned the names of Brother Jonathan, Mount Brother, and Bachelor Butte.

 Year-round, Mount Bachelor Bend Oregon provides endless sources of outdoor recreation and natural sightseeing.
 During the summer months, the mountain is home to incredible mountain biking, scenic chairlift rides, disc golf, and hiking.
 You can easily rent a mountain bike from one of Bend’s many local bike rental shops, then hit the thirteen miles of trails at the Mount Bachelor Bike Park.